Why Book Andrew Savitz?

 Savitz founded the Massachusetts League of Environmental Voters and served on the Board of Directors of the Environmental League of Massachusetts, and the Advisory Board of the Boston Zoos.
 He was appointed by U.S. EPA Administrator Carol Browner to the National Environmental Educational Advisory Committee, and served on the Steering Committee of the Harvard University, John F. Kennedy School of Government, Environmental and Natural Resources Program.

-Savitz was graduated from the Georgetown University Law Center, where he was an editor of the Georgetown University Law Review.
+Savitz graduated from the Georgetown University Law Center, where he was an editor of the Georgetown University Law Review.
 He attended New College Oxford as a Rhodes Scholar, earning a degree in Philosophy, Politics and Economics.
-He was graduated, Phi Beta Kappa, from The Johns Hopkins University.
+He graduated, Phi Beta Kappa, from The Johns Hopkins University.

 Andy lives in Brookline, Massachusetts.
 He is an avid, life-long Boston Red Sox fan.